Quinta da Regaleira: Initiation Wells

-The Initiation Wells (also called initiatic wells or inverted towers) are two wells on the property that better resemble underground towers lined with stairs.
-These wells never served as water sources.
-Instead, they were purportedly used for ceremonial purposes.
-The tunnels described above connect these wells to one another, in addition to various caves and other monuments located around the park.
+The Initiation Wells (Poço Iniciático) — also called initiatic wells or inverted towers — are two well-like shafts on the property that resemble underground towers lined with stairs.
+These "wells" never served as water sources, but rather were constructed for ceremonial purposes.
+The tunnels described above connect these shafts to one another, in addition to various caves and other monuments located around the park.

-Of the two wells, the larger one contains a 27-metre spiral staircase with 23 small niches on the side.
+Of the two shafts, the larger one contains a 27-metre spiral staircase with 23 small niches on the side.
 The nine flights of stairs could be linked to the Knights Templar, which had nine founders.
-They might also symbolize the 9 levels of Hell from Dantes’ Inferno.
-At the bottom of the well is an inland stone compass with the Templar cross.
+They might also symbolize the 9 levels of Hell from Dante's Inferno.
+At the bottom of the shaft is an inland stone compass with the Templar cross.
 Other references may be to Freemasonry, Rosicrucianism rituals.

 Carvalho Monteiro was possibly an initiate of the Knights Templar, a Catholic military order.
-This medieval order originated in the early 1100’s and likely disbanded in the 1300’s.
+This medieval order originated in the early 1100s and likely disbanded in the 1300s.
 However, groups like the Freemasons revived their rituals and traditions hundreds of years later.
-It is believed that initiations at Quinta da Regaleira began with blindfolded candidates entering one of the wells.
+It is believed that initiations at Quinta da Regaleira began with blindfolded candidates entering one of the shafts.
 They purportedly held a sword close to their heart and descended the 9 flights of stairs.
-Once they reached the bottom of the well, they walked into a dark labyrinth and needed to find their way up towards the light then to the chapel, where they were welcomed into the brotherhood.
+Once they reached the bottom, they walked into a dark labyrinth and needed to find their way up towards the light then to the chapel, where they were welcomed into the brotherhood.

-The smaller well contains straight stairs that connect a series of ring-shaped floors to one another.
-This well is also called the 'Unfinished Well'.
+The smaller shaft contains straight stairs that connect a series of ring-shaped floors to one another.
+This shaft is also called the 'Unfinished Well'.